 After adjustments for fixed commitments and applicable overhead expense, refunds for room and board are prorated on a daily basis in accordance with the student’s attendance based on the College’s calendar.
 Students who are dismissed from the College within the first five weeks for other than academic or medical reasons are not entitled to refunds.
 Financial aid awards will be credited in proportion to educational expenses, as stipulated in a student’s award letter, but in no case will they exceed total charges to be collected.
 Title IV funds will be refunded in accordance with federal regulations.
 Refunds will be made within thirty days of the student’s departure.

 There are opportunities at Bowdoin to receive financial aid in meeting the charge for tuition.
-Information about scholarships and other financial aid may be found in the section on Admission.
+Information about scholarships and other financial aid may be found in the Admissions section.

 Room and Board